On Location

 Course Description

-Over the course of our time together we explore many different aspects of portraiture—close-up portraits, environmental portraits, documentary portraits, collaborative portraits, self-portraits, group portraits, and conceptual portraits.
-Through assignments and field work in Santa Fe and Northern New Mexico, students are encouraged to truly and intimately see their subject and find their own voice in this creative process of making beautiful, powerful, creative, and collaborative portraits.
+Over the course of our time together, we explore many different aspects of portraiture—close-up portraits, environmental portraits, documentary portraits, collaborative portraits, self-portraits, group portraits, and conceptual portraits.
+Through lectures, assignments, critiques, and hands-on field work in Santa Fe and Northern New Mexico, students are encouraged to truly and intimately see their subject and find their own voice in this creative process of making beautiful, powerful, and collaborative portraits.
 Rania leads group image reviews of students’ work, and also shares the work of well-known artists for ideas and inspiration.

 This week-long workshop with Rania offers community, connection, and reveals important new ways of working with people and making intimate and creative portraits.